ArtificialQualia/PyEveLiveDPS/README.md

 If you wish to contribute to the project codebase, I will of course be accepting pull requests.

-If you love the program enough that you feel compelled to donate, ISK donations are welcome to my eve character: Demogorgon Asmodeous
+If you love the program enough that you feel compelled to donate, ISK donations are welcome to my eve character: **Demogorgon Asmodeous**

 ## Packaging and Building Locally
-To build locally, run the following commands with Python 3.5:
+To build locally, run the following commands with **Python 3.5**:
 ```
 pip install -r requirements.txt
 pyinstaller setup.spec